Want the best of VICE News straight to your inbox? Sign up here.

-When Jessica Mann took the stand in Harvey Weinstein’s criminal trial Monday, she tried to explain why she remained in a “degrading” relationship with the Hollywood power broker after he allegedly raped her in a New York hotel in 2013.
+When Jessica Mann took the stand in Harvey Weinstein’s criminal trial Monday, she tried to explain why she remained in contact with the Hollywood power broker after he allegedly raped her in a New York hotel in 2013.

 But the defense attempted to use that complicated, yearslong relationship as proof that their sexual encounters were consensual — and that it was Mann, not Weinstein, who was the manipulator.